 Revamping the mutual fund fee structure

-The first study, published last week by the Brondesbury Group, concluded among other things that commission-based compensation creates problems that need to be addressed.
-The second study was awarded to Dr. Douglas J. Cumming, professor of finance at York University, and focuses on whether sales and trailing commissions influence mutual fund sales.
-It’s expected to be released soon.
+One study, published by the Brondesbury Group, concluded among other things that commission-based compensation creates problems that need to be addressed.
+The second study, published by Dr. Douglas J. Cumming, professor of finance at York University, revealed that more investor dollars are steered towards mutual funds that have higher trailer fees – creating a giant conflict of interest.

 One potential outcome from these studies is that the CSA may look to ban trailer fees altogether.
 The Brondesbury report looked at the impact of banning commissions and determined that we’d see: